-Elise Strachan’s recipe for Strawberry Cheesecake Ice Pops is from her new book, Sweet!
+Elise Strachan’s recipe for Strawberry Cheesecake Ice Pops is from her book, Sweet!
 Celebrations, published by Murdoch Books.

 This recipe is from her no bake chapter and is perfect for a hot summer day to serve to your kids and their friends.